-- Understand the history and social forces that were cause and effect of brewing in human civilization.
+- Understand the historical and social forces that were cause and effect of brewing in human civilization.

-- Gain first-hand experience going through the process of brewing, from "grain to glass."
+- Gain first-hand experience going through the process of brewing, “grain to glass”.

-- Develop a solid foundation in the science that describes the biochemistry and microbiology involved in fermentation and aging.
+- Demonstrate an understanding of the biochemistry and microbiology involved in fermentation and aging.

 Craft brewing has experienced exponential growth during the last two decades and in Michigan contributes around $2 billion and thousands of jobs to the economy.
 West Michigan has developed a strong reputation for the craft, and as the site of the nation's first higher ed program in sustainable craft brewing, Kalamazoo is becoming an education destination for this rapidly growing employment and entrepreneurial phenomenon.